-Becoming a surrogate – also called a gestational surrogate – is a wonderful way to help another family.
-A woman who applies to be a surrogate mother is someone who is generous and kind, and who desires to help others.
+Becoming a surrogate—also called a gestational surrogate—is a wonderful way to help another family.
+Women considering becoming a surrogate mother with Circle Surrogacy in Boston, New York, San Francisco are generous and kind people who want to help others.
 Gestational surrogates are women who have had easy pregnancies and deliveries, and whose own families are complete.

 What makes a woman become a surrogate?
 Some women know someone struggling with infertility and see a way to help.
 Others enjoy being pregnant but do not want to add to their own families.
 No matter what your reason is for pursuing surrogacy, helping someone else grow their family is an experience like no other.